This company is not yet accredited. To learn more, see reviews below or submit your own.

 I purchased a new house and what better way than to make it smell good than Glade plug ins I thought but I noticed my son kept complaining about headaches and sneezing 20-39 times a day and my daughter who has allergies kept getting sick.
 Then I noticed on 05-03-2016 I refilled them all and I kept coughing.
 Something is not right.
 I took them all out of the house and let the house air out.
 We will see.

-Glade Scented Oil Warmer Company Profile
+Glade Scented Oil Warmer Company Information

 - Company Name: